zhahui/kasisto-server-api/api-overview.md

 | can_transfer_from | Transfer | Indicates that this Account can be used as source for transfer |
 | can_pay_payee | Pay2Person | Indicates that this Account can be used for a payment to Payee |
 | can_waive_fee | FeeWaiver | Indicates that this Account is eligible to fee waiver |

+11) The "original_tenor" of an account is specified as the number of days.
+A month is assumed to be 30 days.

 ### Transactions Methods